 After a bit of delay, we were able to return to the WICC transmitter site to install the Wireless LAN link.
-The installation was pretty straight forward.
+The installation was pretty straightforward.
 The studio unit was mounted on an existing STL tower on the top of the elevator room, the transmitter unit was mounted on an existing pipe on the roof of the transmitter building.

-juvenile delinquents bored teenagers to throw various objects found laying around on the ground at the antenna, damaging it.
+I included RADOMEs for a couple of reasons; first, there is a lot of critters around of the two-legged and winged kind.
+The upright two-legged critters may be attracted to the signal-strength lights at night.
+This unwanted attention could invite the juvenile delinquent’s bored teenagers to throw various objects found laying around on the ground at the antenna, damaging it.
 The winged type critter may be inclined to view the feed horn as a good nesting location.
-The other reason is this site gets a lot of rain, wind, ice and snow, therefore the RADOMEs afford some protection against the weather.
+The other reason is this site gets a lot of rain, wind, ice, and snow, therefore the RADOMEs afford some protection against the weather.

-Aiming the antennas was pretty straight forward, but requires at least two people.
+Aiming the antennas was pretty straightforward, but requires at least two people.
 Using landmarks, we aligned the dishes in the general direction of each other.
 Both ends of the system were turned on and we had a -89 dBm signal path, and somewhat surprisingly, the radios linked up and my laptop grabbed an IP address via DHCP.
 Using the signal strength meter on the side of the antenna, each dish was peaked in turn:

-Then, somebody on either end went below and looked at the signal strength screen on the web interface while the other end was peaked.
+Then, somebody on either end went below and looked at the signal strength screen on the web interface while the other end peaked.
 In the end, we had about -65 dBm signal strength, which is somewhat less than the -58 dBm predicted.
 I think we can do better, so on the next clear day, I am going to peak the signal again.

 Next step, installing the IP cameras and warning signs on the fence, setting up the monitoring software, etc.

 Cameras mounted on old chimney platform.
-This is the first set of cameras covering the south, north and west approaches.
+This is the first set of cameras covering the south, north, and west approaches.
 A fourth camera will be mounted on the back of the building covering the east approach.
-Then, under the eves cameras will be mounted on all four corners of the building and the generator shed.
+Then, under the eves’ cameras will be mounted on all four corners of the building and the generator shed.
 If anything moves, it will be recorded.